Leaderboard

 3 points

-Every manufacturer has their weak and strong points.
+5. Every manufacturer has their weak and strong points.
 You may see flexvolt as a weak point, but a lot of people see it as an extremely strong point.
 Far more people are going to buy into the flexvolt line from other brands than are going to quit Dewalt because the 20V line has stagnated a bit.
 On an unrelated note, last time I checked Dewalt was a bit less expensive than Bosch, Milwaukee, or Makita (in America) comparing apples to apples on individual tools.
 For some people that adds up to a couple extra tools for the same price and that's worth it even though the line might not always have the latest technology.
 Don't believe me?
 Makita had a cordless miter saw half a decade before Dewalt.
 The catch?
 When the 20V Dewalt miter saw was released you could get it for half the price of the Makita, and when the Makita version new it cost more than the Flexvolt miter saw now.
 If you want a steady, logical progression of updates Milwaukee is the only choice because they focus on the market.
-Dewalt is focused on the market but can't be rushed, and Makita is just making stuff up as it goes along.3 points
+Dewalt is focused on the market but can't be rushed, and Makita is just making stuff up as it goes along.

 3 points